 27.7.3 Constrained Output Generators in the IFM

-In the IFM, resources electing COG status are modeled as though they are not constrained and can operate flexibly between zero (0) and their PMax.
-A COG is eligible to set IFM LMPs based on its Calculated Energy Bid in any Settlement Period in which a portion of its output is needed as a flexible resource to serve Demand.
-A COG is not eligible for recovery of Minimum Load Costs or BCR in the IFM due to the conversion of its Minimum Load Cost to an Energy Bid and its treatment by the IFM as a flexible resource.
-A COG is eligible for Start-Up Cost recovery based on its Commitment Period as determined in the IFM, RUC, STUC or RTUC.
+In the Integrated Forward Market, resources electing Constrained Output Generator status are modeled as though they are not constrained and can operate flexibly between zero (0) and their PMax.
+A Constrained Output Generator is eligible to set IFM LMPs based on its Calculated Energy Bid in any Settlement Period in which a portion of its output is needed as a flexible resource to serve Demand.
+A Constrained Output Generator is not eligible for recovery of Minimum Load Costs or Bid Cost Recovery in the Integrated Forward Market due to the conversion of its Minimum Load Cost to an Energy Bid and its treatment by the Integrated Forward Market as a flexible resource.
+A Constrained Output Generator is eligible for Start-Up Bid Cost recovery based on its Commitment Period as determined in the Integrated Forward Market, Residual Unit Commitment, Short-Term Unit Commitment, or Real-Time Unit Commitment.

 * * * * *